 How often should I get a massage?

 That varies depending on your lifestyle and goals.
-The majority of my clients have committed to recurring standing appointments (weekly, bi-weekly or monthly) based on their treatment goals whether for stress relief or alleviation of chronic pain issues.
-Feel free to ask me questions about what might be an ideal bodywork schedule for your needs.
+The majority of our clients have committed to recurring standing appointments (weekly, bi-weekly or monthly) based on their treatment goals whether for stress relief or alleviation of chronic pain issues.
+Feel free to ask questions about what might be an ideal bodywork schedule for your needs.

 Methods of payment?

-I accept cash, debit cards, and most major credit cards.
+We accept cash, debit cards, and most major credit cards.

 Where will my massage or bodywork session take place?